-The Dicky Beach Precinct Plan was adopted at council's Ordinary Meeting on 10 November 2016.
-The Dicky Beach Precinct Plan is a multiple stage project which will occur over several years subject to available funding.
+The Dicky Beach precinct plan (PDF, 3040KB) is a multiple stage project which will occur over several years subject to available funding.

 The plan also seeks to better connect the park with the adjacent commercial area, holiday park, beach and surf lifesaving club house.

 - Define the long term vision for the foreshore

 - Develop the precinct's identity to support and distinguish this important local centre

 - Maximise the recreation, social, cultural and economic opportunities within the Dicky Beach precinct

 - Create a safe and usable precinct area that is high quality, comfortable, safe, accessible and inviting

 - Incorporating interpretive initiatives that reference the SS Dicky along with the holiday making and recreational heritage of the site

 - Improve the connectivity, open space, recreation and play, social gatherings and arrival experience.

 View the Dicky Beach precinct plan design report (PDF, 3040KB).